gazeworkshop/gazeworkshop.github.io/_pages/home.md

       <li>Methods for temporal gaze estimation and prediction including bayesian methods</li>
     </ul>
     <p>
       <span style="font-weight:500;">Submission:</span> We invite authors to submit papers to our workshop (8-page ICCV format), to be presented at a poster session on acceptance.
 All submissions will go through a double-blind review process.
 Accepted papers at ICCV/CVPR 2019 are also invited to be presented at our poster session for increased exposure of the works and to foster discussion in the community.
-TODO   Please submit your paper to the following address by the deadline: <span style="color:#1a1aff;font-weight:400;"><a href="mailto:3dscenegeneration@gmail.com">3dscenegeneration@gmail.com</a></span>
-      Please mention in your email if your submission has already been accepted for publication (and the name of the conference).
+All contributions must be submitted through CMT in the following link: TBD.
     </p>
   </div>
 </div><br>